Team Rules & Regulations

 4. Team officials must apply for reimbursement within 30 days of taking the clinic.
 No reimbursement will occur after the 30 days.

 1.In the event of an injury, the team Manager/Coach shall be responsible to see that all necessary action is taken.If considered necessary, arrangements for transportation and emergency treatment of the player must be made.The team manager must log the nature of an injury on INJURY LOG SHEET and assist parents for filling out the injury forms.

 2. All teams must carry an up-to-date first aid kit.
 Team manager is responsible for replenishing the stock and can do so by contacting our equipment manager at email@example.com.

 3. A CHA injury report must be provided to the parents of the injured player and completed as soon as possible.
 The parent is responsible for submitting the form to BC Hockey within 90 days and providing a completed copy to the team manager to keep on file for the duration of the season.

 4. All injuries must be reported to BC hockey within 90 days.
 Forms can be downloaded athttps://www.bchockey.net/AdminAppForms/Hockey%20Canada%20Injury%20Report%20Form%202010-07-26.pdf

 - RETURN TO PLAY

 Hockey Canada recommends that all players returning to play after injury must get the physician to fill out the form.
-It is the parents’ responsibility to inform the physician if player is involved in full contact hockey, Peewee and above.
-Due to nature of the injury, the physician will have the better understanding of the injury and the return time will vary.
+In consideration to health and safety of a player, PCMHA, requires a physician's note when a player has missed hockey due to injury.
+It is the parents’ responsibility to inform the physician if player is involved in full contact hockey, U15 A or U18 A. Due to nature of the injury, the physician will have the better understanding of the injury and the return time will vary.